 Although I've spent most of my adult life in the northern and midwestern United States, my imagination has always lived in the South, the homeland of my childhood, and I love writing about the South.

-My debut novel, SURFACE AND SHADOW, will be released by Pen-L Publishing on Sept.
-1, 2016.
-I've also published short stories, articles, and essays in literary magazines, commercial magazines, anthologies, and newspapers, including Grow Old Along With Me—The Best Is Yet To Be, Uncertain Promise, Voices From the Porch, The Kansas City Star, St. Anthony Messenger, and Our State: Down Home in North Carolina.
+My debut novel, SURFACE AND SHADOW, was published by Pen-L Publishing in 2016.
+I've also published short stories, articles, and essays in literary magazines, commercial magazines, anthologies, and newspapers, including Best Short Stories from the Saturday Evening Post Great American Fiction Contest--2017, Grow Old Along With Me—The Best Is Yet To Be, Uncertain Promise, Voices From the Porch, The Kansas City Star, St. Anthony Messenger, and Our State: Down Home in North Carolina.
 My short stories have been recognized by the Syndicated Fiction Project, the Salem College National Literary Awards, the Grammy Awards, and the Black River Chapbook Competition of Black Lawrence Press.

 I'm a co-founder of the literary press Whispering Prairie Press in Kansas City, Missouri, and due to the excellent leaders who have steered the press since its beginning, it's still going strong.